-The Trustee may, without the consent of the Noteholders, agree with the Issuer to the substitution in place of the Issuer (or of any previous substitute under this Condition) as the principal debtor under the Notes and the Trust Deed of the Holding Company or a Successor in Business (as defined in the Trust Deed) of the Issuer or a subsidiary of the Issuer or of the Holding Company, subject to (i) the Trustee being satisfied that the interests of the Noteholders will not be materially prejudiced by the substitution, and (ii) certain other conditions set out in the Trust Deed being complied with.
+The Trustee may, without the consent of the Noteholders, agree with the Issuer to the substitution in place of the Issuer (or of any previous substitute under this Condition 15) as the principal debtor under the Notes and the Trust Deed of the Holding Company or a Successor in Business (as defined in the Trust Deed) of the Issuer or a subsidiary of the Issuer or of the Holding Company, subject to certain conditions set out in the Trust Deed being complied with.

-Any such substitution shall be binding on the Noteholders and, unless the Trustee agrees otherwise, any such substitution shall be notified to the Noteholders as soon as practicable thereafter in accordance with Condition 12.
+Any such substitution shall be binding on the Noteholders and any such substitution shall be notified to the Noteholders as soon as practicable thereafter in accordance with Condition 12.

-The Issuer shall comply with Applicable Banking Regulations in connection with any substitution of the Issuer (or any previous substitute) under this Condition including that (if and to the extent so required by the Applicable Banking Regulations or the Relevant Supervisory Authority at such time) the Issuer shall have given any requisite notice to the Relevant Supervisory Authority and obtained the Relevant Supervisory Authority's prior permission (or, as appropriate, waiver) in relation thereto.
+The Issuer shall comply with Applicable Banking Regulations in connection with any substitution of the Issuer (or any previous substitute) under this Condition 15 including that (if and to the extent so required by the Applicable Banking Regulations or the Relevant Supervisory Authority at such time) the Issuer shall have given any requisite notice to the Relevant Supervisory Authority and obtained the Relevant Supervisory Authority's prior permission (or, as appropriate, waiver) in relation thereto.